KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ### Let users use their own next word prediction service

-You can let users pick a ``AutocompleteContext/Settings-swift.struct/nextWordPredictionRequestType`` and specify a ``AutocompleteContext/Settings-swift.struct/nextWordPredictionRequestApiKey`` to let them use their own API key and pay for their own consumption.
+You can let your users pick a ``Autocomplete/Settings/nextWordPredictionRequestType`` and specify a ``Autocomplete/Settings/nextWordPredictionRequestApiKey`` to let them use their own API key and pay for their own consumption.

-The ``AutocompleteContext`` settings will then provide you with a properly configured ``AutocompleteContext/Settings-swift.struct/nextWordPredictionRequest``, which you can can then add to your ``KeyboardApp`` or ``Autocomplete/LocalAutocompleteService``.
+The ``AutocompleteContext`` settings will then provide you with a properly configured ``Autocomplete/Settings/nextWordPredictionRequest``, which you can add to your ``KeyboardApp`` or ``Autocomplete/LocalAutocompleteService``.

 The KeyboardKit Pro ``KeyboardApp/SettingsScreen`` has a visibility setting to show a next word prediction section, which is hidden by default.